-urriculum Strategy Case Study Issue Feedback Policy Developmen t Period Autumn 2018 - Spring 2019 Context October 2017 ISI inspection recommendation: "Ensure that all pupils feel they understand how they are doing in their work through consistently effective marking and feedback."
+Curriculum Strategy Case Study Issue Feedback Policy Developmen Autumn 2018 - Spring 2019 t Period Context October 2017 ISI inspection recommendation: "Ensure that all pupils feel they understand how they are doing in their work through consistently effective marking and feedback."
 Internal lesson observations indicated some outstanding examples of feedback throughout all phases of the school, but with inconsistency between departments.
-Marking policy contained prescriptive guidelines on marking code and indicated required frequency of book marking, without reflecting latest research studies into best and most time-effective practice nor making clear the place of marking within a broader framework of feedback strategies.
+Marking policy contained prescriptive

+Research guidelines on marking code and indicated required frequency of book marking, without reflecting latest research studies into best and most time-effective practice nor making clear the place of marking within a broader framework of feedback strategies.
 Existing marking policy also failed to reflect on staff workload and impact of this on quality of feedback, nor did it seek to incorporate the knowledge of school staff on most effective practice in the school's context.
-Research Education Endowment Foundation - "Feedback studies tend to show very high effects on learning.
-However, it also has a very high range of effects and some studies show that feedback can have negative effects and make things worse" EEF's A Marked Improvement, April 2016. ("A mantra might be that schools should mark less in terms of the number of pieces of work marked, but mark better") Mark.
+Education Endowment Foundation - "Feedback studies tend to show york high effects on learning However, it also has a york high range of very high effects on learning.
+However, it also has a very high range of effects and some studies show that feedback can have negative effects and make things worse" EEF's A Marked Improvement , April 2016. ("A mantra might be that schools should mark less in terms of the number of pieces of work marked, but mark better") Mark.
 Plan.
 Teach., Ross Morrison McGill and @TeacherToolkit Rosenshine's Principles of Instruction - Importance of checking pupil understanding during learning, after learning small amounts of new material Feedback policies of other schools.
 CPD In Curriculum Groups, colleagues read sections of the EEF's review of evidence and chapters from Mark.
 Plan.
-Teach.
+Teach .
 Additionally, they read a selection of feedback policies from other schools and compared with the GHS Marking Policy.
 Curriculum Groups agreed key principles of assessment and feedback through three distinct modes: immediate; summary; review.
 CGs were then tasked to agree what work should be assessed in each manner, with what frequency and what this feedback would look like in practice.
 In this way, a new Feedback Policy was developed, which recognised the impact and relevance of immediate feedback alongside written marking.
 The Policy put pupil improvement back at the centre of feedback rather than evidencing for parents or inspectors.
 Following implementation of the policy, CG Reviews focussed on the quality of assessment and feedback provided in lessons, and 'consistently effective feedback' was a mandatory target for CG Development Plans in 2019/20.
 The Feedback Policy was revisited in January 2020 by CGs at staff conference, alongside marking scrutiny.
 External During 2018/19, a trainee teacher developed new approaches to Training ongoing feedback and marking through her training and implemented these in her department.
 These were shared widely across all colleagues alongside other examples of effective practice.
 Governance Policy was approved by the governor-led Curriculum Committee in / March 2019.
 Leadership SLT focus on feedback as part of ongoing CG reviews and monitor progress through CG Development Plans.
-Focused plans for improving feedback are implemented with individual teachers.
-Outcomes CG Reviews demonstrate examples of excellent feedback, both verbal and in writing.
+Focused plans for improving Outcomes feedback are implemented with individual teachers.
+CG Reviews demonstrate examples of excellent feedback, both verbal Outcomes and in writing.
 Work scrutiny January 2020 reveals strong examples of effective feedback.
-New work towards developing growth mindsets trains and encourages pupils to engage better with both forms of D .
-1 feedback and to reflect on and self-evaluate learning.
-Evidence - Staff conference minutes - Feedback policy - CG Development Plans 2019/20 - CG Reviews Spring 2019 onwards - CG Work Scrutiny feedback to study a range of subjects in greater depth for three years of their time in Seniors.
-This was first proposed to Governors, and approved, by the Head of Seniors in September 2016.
-Prior to this, children at Gad's Hill chose their option subjects at the end of Upper Four (Year 9), meaning that they then had two years to follow their chosen subjects to GCSE examinations at the end of Upper Five.
+New work towards developing growth mindsets

+trains and encourages pupils to engage better with both forms of

+feedback and to reflect on and self-evaluate learning.

+Evidence - Staff conference minutes

+- Feedback policy

+- CG Development Plans 2019/20

+- CG Reviews Spring 2019 onwards

+- CG Work Scrutiny feedback